COSMOS-Web: A history of galaxy migrations over the stellar mass-star formation rate plane: SED modeling with \

 The \cigale\ non-parametric ``sfhNlevels'' module models the SFH using a given number of bins with a constant SFR, where the SFRs of two consecutive bins are compelled by a given prior.
-In this work, we infer the piece-wise constant SFH with a Bayesian analysis of the photometry using a continuity-bursty prior that penalizes sharp variations of the SFH with a Student-t distribution \citep{Leja19,Tacchella22}.
+In this work, we infer the piece-wise constant SFH with a Bayesian analysis of the photometry using a continuity-burst prior that penalizes sharp variations of the SFH with a Student-t distribution \citep{Leja19,Tacchella22}.
 The number of bins describing the SFHs (N$_{\textrm{bins}}$) and the age of the first bin in lookback time ($1^{\textrm{st}}~\textrm{bin}$) are set as fixed parameters as well (see Table~\ref{cig_tab} for details).
 The SFH covers the age of the Universe at the redshift of the considered galaxy.
+The choice of 2000 SFHs drawn from the prior (N$_{\rm{SFH}}$), after fixing the redshift, ensures sufficient coverage of the posterior while balancing computational efficiency.
+To confirm this choice, we conducted a dedicated test using the SED fitting framework by varying the number of SFH draws: 100, 500, 1000, 2000, 4000, and 5000.
+We examined the coverage of the NUV-r-K color-color space for each case and found that with SFH draws $\geqslant$ 2000, the color-color space is well sampled, indicating adequate posterior coverage.
+Furthermore, this configuration generates over 400 million models when combined with other free parameters, ensuring the feasibility of the SED fitting procedure within a computationally intensive workflow.
 The choice of the continuity-burst priors for our galaxy dataset is motivated by several key factors.
 Galaxies at redshifts higher than 2 often experience significant episodic star formation events, such as bursts triggered by mergers or interactions \citep{Haskell24}.
 The continuity-burst prior allows for low to moderate sharp changes in the SFR which are not well-represented by smoother continuity priors \citep{park24}.
 This flexibility is crucial for accurately capturing the SFHs of dynamically evolving galaxies undergoing various phases, including SB periods followed by quiescent phases \citep{Rowlands18}.
 This behavior is particularly prevalent in the early universe due to the higher interaction rates and the availability of cold gas \citep{Madau14}.
 The continuity-burst priors model these phases more effectively, proving a more realistic reconstruction of SFHs across a broad range of redshifts \citep{Tosi09}.